redpanda321/Icefox/mozilla-central/layout/tools/reftest/README.txt

              url_ref must be omitted.
 The test may be marked as fails or random.
 (Used to test the JavaScript Engine.)

-   d. <url> is either a relative file path or an absolute URL for the
+   e. <url> is either a relative file path or an absolute URL for the
       test page

-   e. <url_ref> is either a relative file path or an absolute URL for
+   f. <url_ref> is either a relative file path or an absolute URL for
       the reference page

    The only difference between <url> and <url_ref> is that results of